 Soak Up the Styles in a Hip Buenos Aires Café!

 We now get a bus ride and a complimentary sightseeing tour with local Argentinians getting on and off at the quaintest small places.
-The bus finally drops us at the intersection of the wide, green Avenida 9 de Julio and Avenida Belgrano, at a short distance from our hotel at Avenida de Mayo.
+The bus finally drops us at the intersection of the broad, green Avenida 9 de Julio and Avenida Belgrano, a short distance from our hotel at Avenida de Mayo.

 Crime rate Argentina/your country